 A dry rub consists of endless combinations of dry herbs and spices.
 To use this method, combine spices and vigorously massage into the meat.
 Place meat into a glass container, cover, and refrigerate overnight or for 24 hours.

 Enzymatic tenderizers that are already prepared can be found in most grocery stores.
-They use papaya, figs, or pineapple which break down the amino acids in the meat.
-I prefer using homemade dry rubs because enzymatic tenderizers take away from the flavor of the venison, and if left on too long, will cause meat to become mushy.
+They use papaya, figs, or pineapple to break down the amino acids in the meat.
+Personally, I prefer using homemade dry rubs because enzymatic tenderizers take away from the flavor of the venison.
+If left on too long, they also will cause meat to become mushy.

 I usually add salt, coffee, or ginger to my dry rubs.
-Kosher salt breaks down the protein and improves the texture of the venison by drawing out the hydrogen and leaving oxygen in the muscles, forming lactic acid that breaks down the fibers in the muscles and connective tissue.
-Coffee and ginger are both acidic and will break down the enzymes in the meat, causing tenderness just like marinades.
+Kosher salt improves the texture of the venison.
+First, it breaks down the protein and draws out the hydrogen, leaving oxygen in the muscles.
+This forms lactic acid, which breaks down the fibers in the muscles and connective tissue.
+Coffee and ginger are both acidic and will break down the enzymes in the meat.
+In this way, they tenderize meat just like marinades.

 9. Use the Best Kitchen Tools

-Kitchen tools will either make your job of preparing venison a nightmare or a wonderful and enjoyable experience.
-You will need a very sharp knife that holds its edge and will not rust as well as a honing steel.
+Kitchen tools can make your job of preparing venison either a nightmare or a wonderful and enjoyable experience.
+You will need a very sharp knife that holds its edge and will not rust, as well as a honing steel.
 An eight inch chef’s knife will allow you to cut venison and chop vegetables as well as perform just about any task needing a knife.
 If you have room in your budget, a serrated knife will perform well for cutting breads.

-There are many more kitchen utensils that can be used, but these are the ones that I use on a regular basis!
+There are many more helpful kitchen utensils, but these are the ones that I use on a regular basis!